particle-iot/docs/src/content/reference/device-os/connection-management.md

 {{api name1="Cellular.preferred"}}

-You should normally let automatic connection management handle which network interface to use.
+You should normally let [automatic connection management](/reference/device-os/connection-management/) handle which network interface to use.

 In some cases you may want to prefer cellular or Wi-Fi, and this can be done using the API.
 Note however:

 - The automatic connection management rules still apply.
 - The preference only determines which to use if multiple interfaces are available.
 It will not force connection to a non-available interface.
-- This does not affect an immediate change if the cloud is currently connected; it will only be consulted on the next automatic connection management.
+- Setting a preference does not affect an immediate change if the cloud is currently connected.
+It will only be consulted on the next automatic connection management which typically occurs after the cloud disconnects.
 - Only one network type can be preferred, setting Cellular.preferred() will clear WiFi.preferred() for example.

 ```cpp